lumirlumir/npm-bananass/README.en.md

 You no longer need to write template code using the `readline` or `fs` modules and copy-paste it every time!
 With the Bananass Framework, you can experience more convenient problem-solving, just like writing a single solution function<sup>`function solution() {}`</sup> on [**Programmers**](https://programmers.co.kr/).

+But do we really need to learn a framework just to solve Baekjoon problems?
+Let's find out why below!

 ## Why Bananass?

+Why hasn't there been a framework specialized for problem-solving among the numerous frameworks in the JavaScript ecosystem?
 Shall we take a look at an example of solving the [Baekjoon Problem 1000: A+B](https://www.acmicpc.net/problem/1000) using JavaScript together?

 - Before: Solving the problem using the traditional method.